dtwrks/elm-book/README.md

 - Plain Elm (no custom setup)
 - Customizable theme colors and header
-- Organize your UI elements into chapters and sections
+- Organize your UI elements into chapters and elements
 - Showcase stateful widgets, not only static elements
 - Log your actions
 - Built-in integration with elm-ui, elm-css and others